History of the automobile: 20th century

 Steam-powered road vehicles, both cars and wagons, reached the peak of their development in the early 1930s with fast-steaming lightweight boilers and efficient engine designs.
-Internal combustion engines also developed greatly during World War I, becoming simpler to operate and more reliable.
+Internal combustion engines also developed considerably during World War I, becoming easier to operate and more reliable.
 The development of the high-speed diesel engine from 1930 began to replace them for wagons, accelerated in the UK by tax changes making steam wagons uneconomic overnight.
 Although a few designers continued to advocate steam power, no significant developments in the production of steam cars took place after Doble in 1931.